Verstappen hints at F1 exit in Japan: 'Lot of stuff for me to figure out'

 ADVERTISEMENT

 "Life.
-Life," Verstappen said cryptically about what he needs to figure out.
+Life here," Verstappen said cryptically when asked what he needs to figure out.

-In recent weekends, Verstappen has been critical of the current generation of F1 cars 'not racing'.
+In recent weekends, Verstappen has been critical of the current generation of F1 cars, explaining that what's happening on track is 'not racing'.

 The four-time world champion confirmed that the matters he needs to figure out are related to the regulations.
-"Yes," he said.
+"Yes," he concluded.

 ADVERTISEMENT